This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 Have you come across hot cocoa mixes with a zillion ingredients that you do not recognize?
 And they are most likely even bad for you.
 One can easily make a delicious cafe style hot chocolate at home without those mixes or a ton of heavy cream.

-I sometimes make this rich walnut hot chocolate, where I start with plain milk, but increase its richness and creaminess with the addition of walnuts and blend it at high speed in my Vitamix.
+I sometimes make this rich walnut hot cocoa, where I start with plain milk, but increase its richness and creaminess with the addition of walnuts and blend it at high speed in my Vitamix.
 So rich and luxurious!
 It is like adding heavy cream to your hot beverage.

 Milk, Walnuts, Cocoa Powder, Chocolate Chips or Bar, Sweetener, Flavor, Salt